Fabzus/Interactive-rating-component/README.md

 - getting familiar with CSS and HTML

 ### Continued development
+- I would like to remove the hard coding for the rating radio buttons

-I would like to add some animations for when the cards are changing
+- I would like to add some animations for when the cards are changing

 ## Author